 Other states may allow deductions for income taxes, may have different guidelines, and may adjust the formula based upon the percentage of time that the child spends with each parent.
 On the other hand, New York State has a cap for the basic child support which, at the time of this blog post, was $163,000 of the combined adjusted gross income of both parents.
 Other states may have no cap.

 If the case is a modification case, the rules that New York courts apply may also be different from the rules for child support modification that courts from other states may apply.

 Additionally, in New York, a child support order will take effect as of the filing date of the petition, and NY courts will almost never require payment of child support for any period of time prior to the filing date of the child support order.
 Therefore, if the New York Courts dismiss a case based upon lack of jurisdiction, the petitioner will have to file a new petition.
 If the new petition is filed in New York State, the child support order will only go back to the filing date on the second petition. .

 Finally, legal fees charged by child support lawyers may be higher or lower in other states.
 Legal fees in New York City are particularly high (however, I charge only $250 an hour).

 Courts Must Also Have Jurisdiction To Enter Paternity Orders

-As a general matter, Courts must first establish paternity (now called “parentage” in New York State) before a Child Support Order can be entered against a parent.
-In New York paternity or parentage is established if the child is a child of the marriage, if the parents signed an acknowledgement of paternity (Usually at the hospital), or if a Court has already established and order of filiation.
+As a general matter, courts must first establish paternity (now called “parentage” in New York State) before a child support order can be entered against a parent.
+In New York, paternity or parentage is established if the child is a child of the marriage, if the parents signed an acknowledgement of paternity ( usually at the hospital), or if a court of any state has already established an order of filiation.